Anahita: Parsa, Elam, and Media

+Silver cups with depictions of Anahita and Khvarenah.
+Sogdia, 7-8th c., archaeological finds from Perm region.

 Anahita has also been identified as a figure in the investiture scene of Khusrow Parvez (Khosrau II, r.
 590-628 CE) at Taq-e Bostan, but in this case not quite as convincingly as for the one of Narseh.
 But, aside from the two rock carvings at Naqsh-e Rustam and Taq-e Bostan, "few figures unquestionably representing the goddess are known."
 The figure of a female on an Achaemenid cylinder seal has been identified as that of Anahita, as have a few reliefs from the Parthian era (250 BCE-226 CE), two of which are from ossuaries.

 In addition, Sasanid silverware depictions of nude or scantily dressed women seen holding a flower or fruit or bird or child are identified as images of Anahita.
 Additionally, "it has been suggested that the colonnaded or serrated crowns [depicted] on Sasanian coins belong to Anahid."

 Asia Minor and the Levant

 The cult flourished in Lydia even as late as the end of the Hellenistic period and early Parthian Empire, well into the lifetime of Jesus.
 The Lydians had temples to the divinity at Sardis, Philadelphia, Hierocaesarea, Hypaipa (where she was still revered as Artemis Anaitis or Persian Artemis in Classical and Roman times), Maeonia and elsewhere; the temple at Hierocaesarea reportedly having been founded by "Cyrus" (presumably Cyrus the Younger, brother of Artaxerxes II, who was satrap of Lydia between 407 and 401 BCE).

 In the 2nd century CE, the geographer Pausanias reports having personally witnessed (apparently Mazdean) ceremonies at Hypaipa and Hierocaesarea.
 According to Strabo, Anahita was revered together with Omanos at Zela in Pontus.
 At Castabala, she is referred to as 'Artemis Perasia'.
 Anahita and Omanos had common altars in Cappadocia.